Valcyte® (valganciclovir hydrochloride)

 Patients must not take Valcyte tablets if they are receiving hemodialysis.
 Patients should talk to their doctor if they are receiving hemodialysis.

-Before stating Valcyte, patients should tell their doctor if they:
+Before starting Valcyte, patients should tell their doctor if they:

 - are breast feeding, or plan to breast feed

 - have kidney problems or any other medical condition

 - are taking any prescription or non-prescription medicines, vitamins, and herbal supplements